 Pests and Diseases for Peas

 - Fungal diseases like powdery mildew are also common especially late in the season or when conditions are damp with poor circulation around plants.
-Use eco-fungicide to combat the problem and extend the harvest period.
+Increase airflow around plants and minimise overhead watering to keep the foliage dry.